philipturner/ue5-nanite-macos/README.md

  - Third, append messages to that variable, recording valuable information for debugging purposes.
  - Fourth, concatenate all messages into one massive string, separated with `\n`.
 Print that as the error message.

 Alternatively, I could do something like [shown here](https://github.com/philipturner/swift-colab/blob/200ec9c9ba4ff29365e77551a65fd5824482a11b/Sources/LLDBProcess/LLDBProcess.cpp#L21-L34).
 Make a custom log file, with its absolute path hard-coded into the C++ source.
 Delete the file before launching the Unreal Editor, then look at the file's contents after it crashes.
 This seems like the easier option.
-I could copy and paste code for opening the file, checking whether it exists, and logging, and don't have to mess with header imports.
+I could copy and paste code for opening the file, checking whether it exists, and logging, without messing with headers.
 Such code duplication is bad practice for production code, but I'm just debugging.
 I need something that works.

 ## Attribution